A spinal fusion is surgery to weld together two or more vertebrae so they heal into one strong bone. Vertebrae are the bones that make up the spine.

 - General anesthesia—you will be asleep

 - Spinal anesthesia—an area of the body will be numbed

 Description of Procedure

 - Posterior lumbar interbody fusion (PLIF)—the incision is made in the back.
-To access the spinal bones, the surgeon must move muscles and nerves out of the way.
-Part of the spinal bone covering the spinal column, called the lamina, may be removed so the surgeon can access the area between the vertebra.
-The cage is inserted from the back of the spine.
+Muscles and nerves are moved out of the way.
+Part of the spinal bone may be removed to access the area between the vertebrae.
+The cage is placed from the back of the spine.

 - Transforaminal lumbar interbody fusion (TLIF)—the incision is made from the side.
 This allows access to the vertebra without a lot of movement to the muscles and nerves.
 It also does not require removing any bones.
 The cage is placed from the side of the spine.

-- Anterior lumbar interbody fusion (ALIF)—the incision is made in the lower abdomen.
-Organs and blood vessels are moved aside so that the surgeon can access the vertebra.
+- Anterior lumbar interbody fusion (ALIF)—the incision is made in the lower belly.
+Organs and blood vessels are moved aside to access the vertebra.
 The muscles and nerves of the spine do not have to be moved.
-The cage is inserted through the front part of the spine.
+The cage is placed through the front part of the spine.
 No surgery is done on the outside of the vertebra.

 |A metal cage filled with bone graft is placed between lumbar vertebrae.|